darltrash/iqm.zig/README.md

   - [ ] Basic OpenGL C renderer example
   - [ ] C++ "bindings" or whatever they're named
 - [ ] Big endian support

+### Anti-roadmap (things that wont get implemented):
+- IQM/EXM Exporting.

+### License:
+This project is covered under the ZLIB License and the license is bundled with the library, check out `iqm.zig`.